FAITE-TECH/doctor-appoinment/APPOINTMENT_SYSTEM_SUMMARY.md

 2. **Verify time slot availability** logic
 3. **Test admin functionality** with different user roles
 4. **Validate mobile responsiveness** across devices
-5. **Test notification system** with different settings
+5. **Test appointment system** with different settings
 6. **Verify data export** functionality
 7. **Test concurrent booking** scenarios
 8. **Validate form submissions** with edge cases

 ## 🎉 Conclusion
 The appointment management system is now fully functional with comprehensive features for both patients and administrators.
-The system provides a modern, efficient, and user-friendly way to manage hospital appointments with real-time updates, analytics, and notification capabilities.
+The system provides a modern, efficient, and user-friendly way to manage hospital appointments with real-time updates and reporting.

 All requested features have been implemented:
 - ✅ Functional home page appointment form